awsdocs/aws-doc-sdk-examples/resources/clients/react/item-tracker/README.md

 #### GET /items
 #### GET /items/&lt;state>

-Retries a list of work items.
+Retrieves a list of work items.
 The default route returns all active items.
 Optional states are `archive` for archived items and `all` for all items regardless of state.
 *
 * Items are expected to be a JSON array of items that each have the following fields: